-Concentrations of Risk - The Company maintains cash and cash equivalents in accounts with financial institutions which exceed federally insured limits.
+Concentrations of Risk-The Company maintains cash and cash equivalents in accounts with financial institutions which exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 The Company does not believe there is significant credit risk related to its cash and cash equivalents.
-Six (fiscal year 2017), five (fiscal year 2016) and four (fiscal year 2015) customers accounted for approximately 87%, 83% and 75% of the Company's net sales and revenue during fiscal years 2017, 2016 and 2015, respectively.
-At January 31, 2018 and 2017, these customers represented approximately 89% and 88%, respectively, of the Company's accounts receivable balance.
+Six (fiscal years 2018 and 2017) and five (fiscal year 2016) customers accounted for approximately 85%, 87% and 83% of the Company's net sales and revenue during fiscal years 2018, 2017 and 2016, respectively.
+At January 31, 2019 and 2018, these customers represented approximately 80% and 89%, respectively, of the Company's accounts receivable balance.

 Inventory - Inventories are carried at the lower of cost or market on a first-in, first-out basis.
 Inventory includes direct production costs and certain overhead costs such as depreciation, property taxes and utilities related to producing ethanol and related by-products and refined coal.
 Inventory is permanently written down for instances when cost exceeds estimated net realizable value; such write-downs are based primarily upon commodity prices as the market value of inventory is often dependent upon changes in commodity prices.
-There was no significant write-down of inventory during fiscal years 2017, 2016 or 2015.
+There was no significant write-down of inventory during fiscal years 2018, 2017 or 2016.
 Fluctuations in the write-down of inventory generally relate to the levels and composition of such inventory at a given point in time and commodity prices.
-The components of inventory at January 31, 2018, and January 31, 2017 are as follows (amounts in thousands):
+The components of inventory are as follows (amounts in thousands):

 January 31,

-2018 : 2017
+2 019 2018

-Ethanol and other finished goods \$ 8,402 \$ 5,262
+Ethanol and other finished goods \$ 5,767 \$ 8,402

-Work in process 2,824 2,359
+Work in process 3,094 2,824

-Grain and other raw materials 9,529 9,436
+Grain and other raw materials 9,616 9,529

-Total \$ 20,755 \$ 17,057
+Total \$ 18,477 \$ 20,755

+50

 Property and Equipment - Property and equipment is recorded at cost or the fair value on the date of acquisition (for property and equipment acquired in a business combination).
 Depreciation is computed using the straight-line method.
 Estimated useful lives are 5 to 40 years for buildings and improvements, and 2 to 20 years for fixtures and equipment.
-The components of property and equipment at January 31, 2018 and 2017 are as follows (amounts in thousands):
+The components of property and equipment are as follows (amounts in thousands):

 January 31,

-2018 2017
+2019 2018

-Land and improvements \$ 21,074 \$ 20,951
+Land and improvements \$ 21,469 \$ 21,074

-Buildings and improvements 23,272 23,203
+Buildings and improvements 23,608 23,272

-Machinery, equipment and fixtures 288,832 255,348
+Machinery, equipment and fixtures 297,807 288,832

-Construction in progress 3,155 1,046
+Construction in progress 708 3,155

-336,333 300,548
+343,592 336,333

-Less: accumulated depreciation (138,506) (117,787)
+Less: accumulated depreciation (161,071) (138,506)

-Total \$ 197,827 \$ 182,761
+Total \$ 182,521 \$ 197,827